Home

 Optional add on 1 (copy and paste)

-Generate 3 versions.
+Give me 3 versions.

-Explain the differences and what each one is good for.
+Explain what each version optimizes for.

 Template 2: Expert Panel